highbyte/dotnet-6502/docs/systems/c64/libraries.md

 on both PAL and NTSC, taken from the VIC-II's display window at X 24 and where X 0 falls relative to the line's first cycle.
 How much border is drawn around that window is a presentation choice, since real sets showed different amounts.
-A colour register write is shown a few pixels away from the cycle boundary it lands on, by a per-variant amount calibrated against VICE.
+A colour register write is shown a few pixels away from the cycle boundary it lands on, by an amount measured against VICE that is the same on PAL and NTSC.
 The rasterizer does hold a character row's 40 screen codes and colour nibbles the way the VIC-II does: fetched on the row's first line and shown for its remaining seven, so a screen write made after that fetch appears from the next row on.
 When a CPU read is stalled, the VIC-II